tlatkowski/deep-learning-gene-expression/README.md

 [Feature selection methods in application to gene expression: autism data](http://www.pe.org.pl/articles/2014/8/47.pdf)

+The outcome of feature selection stage is consumed by fully connected feedforward neural network.
+The following list of hyperparameters can be configured in this neural network:
+* number of layers,
+* number of hidden units in each layer,
+* activation function: sigmoid, tanh and ReLU,
+* L2 lambda reguralization parameter.
+* batch size,
+* number of epochs.

 # Model Flow
 The below diagram depicts the training and testing procedures: